charroux/kubernetes/README.md

 replicaset.apps/my-service-bb8976d4d             1         1         1       10d

 Then delete the deployment and the related service with: kubectl delete deployment.apps/my-service service/my-service

+## Edition of a deployement file

+A basic deployment file can be create like that: https://github.com/charroux/kubernetes/blob/master/my-service-deployment.yml

+Note how the app is selected (app: my-service) and the kind Deployment.

+Then to deploy the app use: kubectl apply -f my-service-deployment.yml

+Check if the state is running with: kubectl get pods

+## Expose the Deployment through a service

+A service can be described by: https://github.com/charroux/kubernetes/blob/master/my-service-service.yml

+Where targetPort: 8080 is the port of the app already deployed, and 80 is the port of the service.
+Note also how the app is selected (app: my-service) and the kind Service.

+Use 'kubectl apply -f my-service-service.yml' to launch the service.

+## Expose HTTP and HTTPS routes from outside the cluster to services within the cluster

+Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
+There are many Ingress controllers.
+Traefik (included into k3s) is one of them.

+Such routes can be described in a yaml file: https://github.com/charroux/kubernetes/blob/master/my-service-ingress.yml

+Note the kind (Ingress), the choice of Traefik (kubernetes.io/ingress.class: traefik), the choice of the service (serviceName: my-service-service), the associated port (servicePort: http) and the path to that service (path: /).
+Endeed, note the name of the exposed host (my-service.localhost).
+This is the external name to get access to the service.

+Use this command (to use Traefik): kubectl apply -f my-service-ingress.yml

+Finally, check if the app is reachable using the URL: http://my-service.localhost/

 ## Kubernetes commands overview